top of page

 SPEAKER

 His scholarship and writing over the past four decades has focused on groupwork, program evaluation, and intervention in violence against women and children.
-His work has been cited almost 9,000 times and he has been ranked one of the dozen highest impact scholars in the field of social work.
+His work has been cited almost 14,000 times and he has been ranked globally as one of the top five scholars in the study of domestic violence.
+His academia.edu site has had over 40,000 views with almost 1,000 followers.

 SCHOLAR